Posted on

 - paid by commission, or

-Employees are not entitled to paid leave under these laws.
-However, while they are on leave, their employers are required to:
+You are not entitled to paid leave under these laws.
+However, while you are on leave, your employer is required to:

 - continue providing healthcare coverage,